 Which vodka is best for mixing cocktails?

-You are definitely not alone if you have ordered a cocktail and been unsure of which brand of vodka to select!
+You are definitely not alone if you have ordered a cocktail and been unsure about which brand of vodka to select!
 It can be intimidating and difficult to choose the best brand of alcohol for mixed drinks.

 - Tito’s Handmade Vodka: Tito’s is made in Texas and has a cult-like following.
 It’s easy to drink and economical in price.